 Keep your pet happy and healthy

 All pets have their moments.
-But there are times when your cat or dog’s bad behaviour could be more than just a phase – and could be linked to a behavioural illness or disorder.
+But there are times when your cat or dog’s bad behaviour could be more than just a phase – and could be linked to a behavioural issue or disorder.

-If that time comes, and your vet recommends a course of therapy or treatment, we’ll be there to cover the cost.
+If that time comes, and your vet recommends a course of therapy or treatment, we’ll be there to help cover the cost.